Microvia: Overview

-With the advent of smartphones and hand-held electronic devices, microvias have evolved from single-level to stacked microvias that cross over multiple HDI layers.
+With the advent of smartphones and other hand-held electronic devices, microvias have evolved from single-level to stacked microvias that cross over multiple HDI layers.
 Sequential build-up (SBU) technology is used to fabricate HDI boards.
 The HDI layers are usually built up from a traditionally manufactured double-sided core board or multilayer PCB.
 The HDI layers are built on both sides of the traditional PCB one by one with microvias.
 The SBU process consists of several steps: layer lamination, via formation, via metallization, and via filling.
 There are multiple choices of materials and/or technologies for each step.

 Microvias can be filled with different materials and processes: